 Is It Safe To Breastfeed When Having Chickenpox?

-Breastfeeding is contraindicated if the mother develops chickenpox less than five days before or two days after the childbirth.
-In such cases, infants should be kept away from the mother, since they can develop a severe infection, and breast milk should be expressed for feeding.
+Breastfeeding is usually avoided if the mother develops chickenpox less than five days before or two days after the childbirth.
+In such cases, breast milk is expressed for feeding.
 But there is not enough evidence to support this.
 The options are mostly individualized, hence it is good to consult your doctor.

 Mothers can produce protective antibodies, and babies could get this through the placenta if the mother develops infection more than five days before childbirth.
 If chickenpox occurs after the third day of childbirth, then mother-to-child transmission of maternal antibodies or immunoglobulins can happen through breast milk.
 These immune factors from human milk can give passive immunity to the baby.
 Mothers can breastfeed, and isolation is not required during this time.

 If you develop chickenpox while breastfeeding, seek advice from your healthcare provider to determine the safety of nursing during these days.
 Your doctor may refer you to a lactation consultant to help you make better nursing decisions during this viral condition.
 You may have to express breast milk and feed the baby if recommended by your lactation consultant.

 Precautions For Breastfeeding During Chickenpox